VCCE/VCC/acia/ReadMe.txt

 del=18 eor=0D eof=1B reprint=09 dup=19 psc=17 abort=03
 quit=05 bse=08 bell=07 type=80 baud=06 xon=11 xoff=13

-Basically the idea is to match CoCo window settings.
-Acia.dll translates the control codes to the proper console functions.
-Some of these settings are not honored by the Os9 sc6551 driver.
+Some of these settings are not honored by the sc6551 driver.
 Xon, Xoff, and baud xmode settings seem to have no effect.

+The basic idea is to match standard text window settings.
+Acia.dll will translate OS9 text screen control codes to the proper console functions.
 Colors default to white on black.
 Only colors 0-7 are supported.

 To launch a shell simply do: shell i=/t2 and the console will come up.
 Typing "ex" in the console window causes the